Skip to main content

 * * * * *

-Friends, I chose the title for this newsletter because I expect that by now you experiencing some of the symptoms of cabin fever.
+Friends, I chose the title for this newsletter because I expect that by now you are experiencing some of the symptoms of cabin fever.
 Aside from wishing every day that the weather here would just WARM UP, my husband and I are still enjoying the down time.
 For exercise, we have been splitting (him) and stacking (me) a mountain of firewood, so if we aren’t able to travel next winter, we’ll be warm and cozy at home in front of the fireplace.

 Until June . . . yours in peace and harmony, Elinor

 Thank you for reading this post.
-Don't forget to subscribe!
+Click here to subscribe!

 comments powered by Disqus